michel1991/ocp-java-11/modulars/README.md

 A service consists of the service provider interface and logic to look up implementations using a service locator.
 This makes option D correct.
 Make sure you know that the service provider itself is the implementation, which is not considered part of the service.

-### Which statements are true about migration?
-(Choose all that apply.)
-* A. Bottom-up migration involves automatic modules.
-* B. Bottom-up migration involves unnamed modules.
-* C. Bottom-up migration involves both the classpath and module path.
-* D. Top-down migration involves automatic modules.
-* E. Top-down migration involves unnamed modules.
-* F. Top-down migration involves both the classpath and module path.

-Top-down migration starts with putting all JARs on the module path as automatic modules, making option D correct.
-Bottom-up migration starts with leaving all JARs on the classpath as unnamed modules, making options B and C correct.

 ### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
 Which modules need to specify a requires directive on the service provider interface?
 * A. Service locator